 Licensing & Registration

-Congratulations on your decision to become licensed within the State of Nevada through the NV ABA Board.
+Congratulations on your decision to become licensed or registered within the State of Nevada through the NV ABA Board.
+Anyone practicing Applied Behavior Analysis in the State of Nevada, must complete this process PRIOR to providing services.
 In the sections below, you will find information for how to complete this process.

 Step 1 - Create Certemy Account

-Please select the appropriate registration option below to become a Licensed Behavior Analyst, Licensed Assistant Behavior Analyst, or a Registered Behavior Technician within the State of Nevada.
-If you have an account with Certemy, please select that you do have an account and log in with your established credentials.
+Please select the appropriate application option below to become a Licensed Behavior Analyst, Licensed Assistant Behavior Analyst, or a Registered Behavior Technician within the State of Nevada.
+Certemy is the online licensing platform we use to facilitate the application process.
+If you have an existing account with Certemy, please select that you do have an account and log in with your established credentials.
+DO NOT create a new account.
+This will cause issues with completing the correct application and could delay your process.
 If you do not have an account with Certemy, you will need to create one to complete the application online.

 You must use the links provided below to log in and/or create your Certemy account.